-The evaluation has started on 2012-02 and concluded upon completion of the Evaluation Technical Report dated 2012-12.
+The evaluation has started on 2012-07 and concluded upon completion of the Evaluation Technical Report dated 2013-05.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
-The site-visit to examine the procedural status conducted in relation to each work unit for configuration management and development security has been omitted, and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.
+Additionally, the evaluator directly visited the development and manufacturing sites on 2013-01, 2013-02 and 2013-05, and examined procedural status conducted in relation to each work unit for the operation in life-cycle support, such as configuration management and development security by investigating records and interviewing staff.
+For the other development sites, the site visits has been omitted and the Evaluation Facility determined that the examination details on those of the past CC-certified products could be reused.

-Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2012-09.
+Further, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2013-01 and 2013-02.